 That's our old pal Johnny Kaw ... the one-and-only, scythe-wielding Johnny Kaw, livin' large!
 The pioneer spirit of Kansas lives large with this gigantic 25-foot statue of the formidable farmer.
-The Johnny Kaw legend was created by Kansas State University horticulture professor George Filinger for the 1955 city centennial; with the statue erected in the park a decade later.
-Johnny rocks, and we'll rock Johnny with a May 10, 2018, birthday celebration in City Park!
-Johnny Kaw Day in Manhattan!
+The legend was created by Kansas State University horticulture professor George Filinger for the 1955 city centennial; with the statue erected in the park a decade later (1966).
+Join the Johnny Kaw Club to assist refurbishment efforts and create a plaza around the statue.

 There are so many, but we'll steer you to five, and the amazing K-Staters on campus can take over from there:

 1) Beach Museum of Art, SE part of campus (14th & Anderson)

 2) Hale Library and the glorious aesthetics of the main campus library

 3) K-State Student Union, recently renovated student space looks practically new

 4) The Gardens, horticulture display garden building to a 19-acre garden shrine

 5) Call Hall; what's a visit to K-State without grabbing some ice cream?
 Find it between Dole and Weber halls toward the campus' north end.

 There are quite a few of them.
 We'll get you started with these: